California Lemon Cars Attorneylemonlaw2021-10-02T23:36:32-07:00

 Mr. Law has testified before the California State Legislature on consumer protection issues.

-When you win almost all of your cases, certain things are possible that are simply not economically feasible for less successful attorneys.
+When you win almost all of your cases, certain things are possible that are simply not economically feasible for less successful lawyers.
 What our stellar winning percentage makes possible for us is our “no win, no pay” fee structure.
 Under this system you will be charged no upfront fees, and if you don’t win your case, your total legal bill will be zero.

 Vehicle on the Lemon Cars List?
 Request A Free, Private Case Review With an Attorney

 "Doug and Kristen were invaluable in getting GM to repurchase my Corvette due to the driveline defects in the car that Chevrolet could not fix after 9 visits.
 GM and the Chevy dealerships in La Mesa and Mission Valley were not helpful, giving me absurd excuses, runarounds and one time ultimately refusing to write the defects up after demonstrating them to one of their technicians.
 In short, I highly recommend them to handle any lemon law case you may have."